GiannisMitr/aMaze/README.md

 Loads a maze from a file, computes and prints the exit path.

-Supports two different recursive maze solving algorithms
+Supports two different recursive maze solving algorithms.

 There is **NO** gun-powder invention *(Greek joke!)*.

 The basic recursive maze-solving algorithm was heavily inspired from [here].

-Additionally, an alternate modified edition of the first algorithm, was developed that computes the shortest path (but is computationally inefficient).
+Additionally, an alternate modified edition of the first algorithm was developed.
+It computes always the shortest path (but is computationally inefficient).

 ###USAGE